-- Ghost students
+- · Ghost students

-- False Attendance Records
+- · False Attendance Records

-- Falsification of Grade Records
+- · Falsification of Grade Records

-- Falsification of GEDs/HS Diplomas
+- · Falsification of GEDs/HS Diplomas

 - Obstruction of a federal audit or program review.

-- Fraud/Theft by School Employees
+- · Fraud/Theft by School Employees

-- Failure to make refunds
+- · Failure to make refunds

-Canton couple Indicted for Defrauding Department of Education out of \$2.3 million
+of Education out of \$2.3 million

-A Canton couple and one of their employees were indicted for engaging in a conspiracy to defraud the United States Department of Education of more than \$2.3 million by obtaining fake high school diplomas for prospective students, fraudulently applying for financial aid on their behalf by representing that the students had the necessary educational credentials, and then enrolling them in the college that the couple operated, law enforcement officials said.
+A Canton couple and one of their employees were indicted for engaging in a conspiracy to defraud the United States Department of Education of more than \$2.3 million by obtaining fake high school diplomas for prospective students, fraudulently applying for financial aid on their behalf by representing that the students had the necessary educational credentials, and then enrolling them in the college that the couple operated, law enforcement enrolling trem in the college that the couple operated, law enforcement officials said.

-"Federal student aid exists so that individuals can pursue and make their dream of a higher education a reality.
-It is not to be used as a personal slush fund, which today's indictment alleges this couple did," said Thomas D. Utz Jr. Special Agent in Charge of the U.S. Department of Education Office of Inspector General's North Central Regional Office.
-"As the law enforcement arm of the U.S. Department of Education, our mission is to ensure that those who steal student aid or game the system for their own selfish purposes are stopped and held accountable for their criminal actions."
+"Federal student aid exists on that individuals can pursue and make their dream of a higher education a reality.
+It is not to be used as a personal sluth fund, which today's indictnent alleges this couple did, said Thomas D. Ute Jr. Special Agent in Charge of the U.S. Department of Education Office of inspector General's North Central Regional Office.
+Yas the law enforcement arm of the U.S. Department of Education, our mission is to ensure that those who steal student aid or game the system for their own selfish purposes are stopped and held accountable for their criminal actions."